“I have confidence in you, in the Lord, that you will have no other mind; but he who troubles you shall bear his

 but he who troubles you shall bear his judgment,

 Paul laid the onus on the pusher of legalism, who disturbed Galatian confidence in the principle of grace.
-He will bear heavy judgment (Greek: heavy burden) for his false teaching.
-This judgment is not eternal judgment but the divine discipline of the believer.
+This ringleader will bear heavy judgment (Greek: heavy burden) for his false teaching (Ga 1:7-9).
+The “judgment” in this verse is not eternal judgment but the divine discipline of the believer.
 God will discipline in time Christian leaders who lead people into false teaching with a grievous burden of judgment.
 The issue is not the gravity of the person but the gravity of his faulty teaching.

 The “judgment” here is ostracism.
 We must separate false teachers from the body of Christ, or the “little leaven will leaven the whole lump.”

 whoever he is

-Evidently, there was one person who was the ringleader – “whoever he [singular] is.”
-It is important to differentiate between the leaders and the led.
-Leaders always bear a greater judgment than followers because they deal in truth.
+Evidently, one person was the ringleader – “whoever he [singular] is.”
+It is essential to differentiate between the leaders and the led.
+Leaders always bear a greater judgment than followers because they deal with truth.
 There is always an individual responsibility to bear censure in this.

 Leaders bear greater responsibility than followers for what they teach.

 Leaders must take individual responsibility for what they teach and how they lead.
-If they are not careful in teaching His Word, God will discipline them.
+God will discipline them if they are not careful in teaching His Word.
 The issue is not the gravity of the person but the gravity of his faulty teaching.
 Churches today need to throw out false teachers.
 The courage to do this is not there.
-We do not believe strongly enough about anything to take strong action.
+We do not believe strongly enough about anything to take decisive action.
 We imbibe legalists without a problem.
 We live in a day of syncretism.
-We can merge doctrines together and blur the truth because we do not hold on to truth ourselves.
+We can merge doctrines and blur the truth because we do not hold on to the truth ourselves.

 Trust in Christ’s cross plus anything is legalism.
 We do not hold that truth unalterable.
 We think it is Christ plus tears, Christ plus the Lord’s Supper, Christ plus walking down the aisle, Christ plus catechism, Christ plus repentance, Christ plus sincerity, Christ plus joining the church.
 All these things are legalism to curry brownie points with God.